jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 review
 *************************************************************************************

-I ran tests for a Microwave with these inputs:
+I ran tests for a elevator with these inputs:

 * is the door open?
 * is the timer set?
 * was the start button pushed?
-* is the microwave too hot?
+* is the elevator too hot?

 the inputs gave me this :ref:`truth table`